-Scheme determines the type of mapping.
+Channel determines the type data displayed.
 Options include RGB and Greyscale, which mimic the response of a traditional photographic film, or Falsecolor, which maps luminance values onto a color scale.
 Also available are two auxiliary images (Albedo and Normal), which are used by the AI denoiser.

 Exposure and Gamma work in concert to determine the brightness of pixels under RGB or Greyscale mapping.
 Exposure is a scalar that adjusts the overall brightness of the displayed image, while Gamma is a parameter that describes the nonlinearity of the tone scale.
 A gamma of 2.2 is a reasonable default for mimicking the power responses of photographic film and the human eye.

 Glare Pixels may be enabled to flag all pixels above a user-defined luminance (by default 2000 cd/m2) with a distinctive color.